jpfulton/blog/content/blog/2023-07-13-google-and-indexingapi/index.md

 As a native macOS user on an Intel CPU, I added a section of the script that allows a flag to be passed to cause the script to download the macOS native version of the binary for local testing purposes: `./easyindex.sh -o macos`.
-On the GitHub runner, this flag is omitted and the script defaults to the Linux binary.
+On the GitHub Actions runner, this flag is omitted and the script defaults to the Linux binary.

 The URL structure of a generated [Gatsby](https://www.gatsbyjs.com/) site can be derived from the structure of